-It’s important to be mindful of others’ touch tolerance.
-Some people’s rules regarding touch may be religious or cultural.
+One of the important things we need to watch out for, is to be mindful of others’ touch tolerance.
+Some people’s rules regarding touch may either be religious or cultural.

 Some people hug freely while others just have a strict hands-off policy under any circumstances and that must be respected.

 Have you ever tried to give someone a hug and they flinched?
 How did it feel?
 That flinch was a fairly good sign that anything more than a handshake would be an invasion of their personal space.

 How irritating it is when you go through the lanes in the markets and have almost all the sellers literally dragging you into their shops.

 You hear things like “my colour, come and check out your earring,” while they are touching you or trying to pull you in to their shops.

 This is always a very uncomfortable situation for any shopper.